MartaKMB/gasa-web-app/README.md

 I deploy first version "GaSa App" and keep in mind that I would like make fixes and improvements in next versions.

-Improvments to make after first deploy on gh-pages (version x.x.x):
+Improvments to make after first deploy on gh-pages (version 1.0.0):

+- [ ] Improve, fix issues and add audio functionality and pdf viewer
 - [ ] Add tests
 - [ ] Add menu bar
 - [ ] Add settings view